pepe/try_catch/Readme.md

 This service is being developed as part of the sample solution for http://trycatch.us assesment.

-I am using more exotic technologies, partly for myself to try them, but mostly that I can show you, it is not programmed by Stack Overflow.

-Also bear in mind, I will try hard to have as minimal solution to this problem as possible.

 ## It must by API (REST, JSON)

 - [X] It must be secured by basic auth